f4z3r/.bootstrap/doc/vim/lua.md

 asdf install luaJIT 2.0.5--2.4.4
 ```

+## Linter

+You can install `luacheck` from the AUR.
+It is configured in ALE to already lint any Lua files.

+## Fixer

+Install `stylua` from the AUR.

 ## Lua VSCode Language Server

 Ensure you have `ninja` installed as a dependency and also have C++17.